 Whether by design or accident the French men-at-arms split into three columns, possibly as a result of the retreating French cavalry passing back through them.

 The French artillery, the bombards, was unable to effectively support the dismounted attack as they lacked the clear field of fire necessary.
 The French archers and crossbowmen had been pushed out of position by the men-at-arms in the pre-attack jostling and were ineffectually deployed to have any great effect.
-They were also outclassed by the faster, longer and more accurate rate of fire from the English longbows that dominated this initial period of the battle.
+They were also outclassed by the faster, longer and more accurate English longbows that dominated this initial period of the battle.

 Despite the fact that the English archers were causing such havoc amongst the advancing French none of the columns moved to attack them.
 This in part was due to the fact that the French saw the archers as socially inferior and thus not worthy opponents, but also because the centre was where the English nobility were fighting and it was there that a man could get rich through ransom.